 New York Prospect Park rape case cracked after more than two decades

-The man who raped a New York City woman more than two decades ago while she was walking home through a park with her groceries has finally been identified, bringing an “amazing” end to a longtime cold case, her lawyer said.
+Police say a man who raped a New York City woman more than two decades ago while she was walking home through a park with her groceries has finally been identified, bringing an end to a longtime cold case.

 Police sources told the New York Post on Tuesday that James Edward Webb, a 68-year-old serial rapist who is currently serving the rest of his life behind bars at the Sing Sing Correctional Facility in Ossining, was behind the April 1994 attack.